ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 },
 ```

+Now go add and edit some tasting notes to make sure everything still works when using the app.

 ## Delete a Note

 The final feature we will add is the ability to delete a note.
 We will keep this one simple and make it somewhat hidden so that it isn't too easy for a user to delete a note.